Emotional Intelligence | Stevehein.com

 When an emotionally abusive parent calls their teen "selfish" it is usually becaue the parent wants something from the teen which will help meet one of the parent's needs.
 In other words, if anyone could really be called selfish then, it would have to the parent more than the teen.

 These guilt trips take their toll on the teens.
 The teens end up feeling guilty for things which they do not deserve to feel guilty about.
-One teen, Ocean used to feel guilty, and more suicidal, because she was using up the world’s resources and not contributing anything.
-Another teen said something very similar recently.
+One teen, accustomed to guilt trips from her parents, actually started feeling guilty and therefore more suicidal, because she was using up the world’s resources and not contributing anything.
+Another teen who wrote to us said something very similar.

-Many teens in fact, the sensitive, intelligent, abused ones, think very similarly.
-Nearly all of them have called themselves "selfish", when in fact they think of other people so much, and put the needs of others ahead of their own needs, so much that it is literally unhealthy for them.
+In fact, nearly all of the depressed teens think of themselves as "selfish."
+In our experience though, as we see how they try to help others, they actually think of other people much more than the average person.
+They think of others so much -- putting others's needs before their own -- that it becomes literally unhealthy for them.
 One teen, not long before she tried to kill herself, told us "I am selfish and I can't be helped."
 Yet this teen was in reality one of the most self-less people you would ever meet.
 Here is something I wrote about her:

 Jen is one of the most intelligent, caring, sensitive teens I have ever met.
 She is also one of the most self-destructive.
 The first time I chatted with Jen she told me she had been searching "desperately" for someone on the net to talk to.
 She had been keeping so much inside for so long that our first chat lasted four hours.
 She only left because she was afraid her mother would "kill her" if she caught her on the computer so late at night.